mnms/docs/docs/get-started.md

 18 export SSD_COUNT=3
 ```

- At 'line 4~5', add hosts and ports of master redis-server.(the number of PORTs is the number of master redis-server in a server)
+ At `line 4~5`, add hosts and ports of master redis-server.(the number of PORTs is the number of master redis-server in a server)

- At 'line 8~9', add hosts and ports of slave redis-server.(the number of PORTs is the number of slave redis-server in a server)
+ At `line 8~9`, add hosts and ports of slave redis-server.(the number of PORTs is the number of slave redis-server in a server)

- At 'line 13~15', set the path to save data files(aof, rdb, db)
+ At `line 13~15`, set the path to save data files(aof, rdb, db)

- At 'line 18', set the count of disks.
+ At `line 18`, set the count of disks.
 With this value, FlashBase calculates the storage path of each redis-server

 (8) Setup configuration and features